 When to Visit Star Wars: Galaxy's Edge at Disneyland

-You can visit any time, although Star Wars: Galaxy’s Edge is not open during early entry.
-The land is often closed during special events, such some Disneyland After Dark parties.
+You can visit at any time.
+The land is often closed during special events, such as Disneyland After Dark parties.
 It is open for Star Wars Nite.
-Even when it is open for After Dark events, Rise of the Resistance is subject to availability (even for Star Wars Nite) and not guaranteed.
-Rise of the Resistance closes earlier than the rest of the park and land (often at 9 p.m. but possibly earlier).
+When it is open for After Dark events, Rise of the Resistance is subject to availability (even for Star Wars Nite) and not guaranteed.
+Rise of the Resistance closes earlier than the rest of the park and land (often at 9 or 10 p.m.).
 You can check the hours on the Disneyland app so you don't miss out.

 If you aren't planning on being one of the first ones in the park, we recommend waiting until evening to visit.
 Why is that?
-The Millennium Falcon: Smugglers Run ride wait time surges in the morning and then levels off later in the day.
+The Millennium Falcon: Smugglers Run ride wait time surges mid-morning and then levels off later in the day.
 There is not a lot of shade in the land, so it gets bright and hot in the afternoon.
-The largest variety of food choices is available late morning until the land closes.
-At night, the land is beautifully lit, and you may be treated to a bit of the Disneyland fireworks show behind the spires.
+The largest variety of food is available from late morning until the land closes.
+At night, the land is beautifully lit, and you may be treated to fireworks and an amazing projection show at the spires.

-We highly recommend making reservations for certain experiences.
-Make a reservation to access Savi's Workshop, Oga's Cantina and Droid Depot.
+Make a reservation to access Savi's Workshop.
 You may book reservations up to 60 days in advance.
 To reserve, you'll use a valid credit card through the Disneyland app or through the Disneyland site.
-Advance reservations may be canceled at least one day in advance for experiences and two hours in advance for dining.
-Be sure to cancel or you'll incur an expensive no-show fee.
-You can always look for walk-up availability for Oga's Cantina in the Disneyland app when you are on the planet.
+Advance reservations may be canceled at least one day in advance for experiences.
+Be sure to cancel, or you'll incur an expensive no-show fee.

 Star Wars: Galaxy’s Edge Attractions

-Let's cut to the chase and talk about the most important part of Star Wars: Galaxy’s Edge — at least to this young frog — the attractions!
+Let's cut to the chase and talk about the most important part of Star Wars: Galaxy’s Edge — at least to me — the attractions!
 There are two large “E-Ticket” thrill rides in the land: Millennium Falcon: Smugglers Run and Star Wars: Rise of the Resistance.
 Be sure to use the Play Disney Parks app to interact with the fun ride queue elements!

 If you use the Disneyland Disability Access Service (DAS), you can get a ride return time for Millennium Falcon: Smugglers Run or Star Wars: Rise of the Resistance.
-You'll still encounter some cool queue elements in Millennium Falcon but will skip right to the first experience of Rise.
-You can now make DAS selections in the Disneyland app.
-If you're looking for the Guest Relations kiosk the two closest locations are on either end of the land.
-A new kiosk location sits between Fantasyland and the entrance to Galaxy's Edge closest to the Milk Stand.
-On the other end, the closest kiosk is across from Haunted Mansion.
-After you ride once, you can get another return time if you want to ride again or try another position on Millennium Falcon: Smugglers Run.
+You'll still encounter some cool queue elements in Millennium Falcon, but will skip right to the first experience of Rise.

 Star Wars: Rise of the Resistance